za3k/za3k.com/ok-mixnet.md

  - The same p = (2^9689)-1, a constant large prime number
 2. Calculate 9689-bit `expected message authentication code = [(OTM-a) * (ciphertext) + (OTM-b)] modulo p`.
 3. If expected and received authentication codes don't match, the message has been tampered with (or there was some other bug and you have bad data).
 Report a failure and exit immediately.
-3. Otherwise, calculate `plaintext = (ciphertext) xor (OTPK)`
+4. Otherwise, calculate the 9688-bit (1211-byte) `plaintext = (ciphertext) xor (OTPK)`
-4. Return the plaintext, which has been received tamper-free.
+5. Return the plaintext (message), which has been received tamper-free.

 # The OK-Link Protocol
 The OK-Link protocol sends short messages between person A and person B, who have exchanged some secret files filled with random bits ahead of time.
 The messages are private and can't be tampered with, and adversaries can't tell when messages are being sent.

 There is a transmission size and period.
 The defaults are a 1K message (size) per 1 minute (period).

 1. First, two friends generate large files of random bits.
 40GB of data is suggested.
 They exchange the bits with each other, for example by DVD-ROM or trusted USB sticks.
-2. Internally, the OK-Link xors the two 40GB files together to form a single 40GB one-time pad.
+Internally, the OK-Link xors the two 40GB files together to form a single 40GB one-time pad.
 The original files can be deleted.
-Interally, the file is separated into a bunch of
+2. The friends also agree on a start time a little in the past--say midnight of the current date.
+They write down the date in a text file, which is stored along with the two pads.
+3. The file is then divided into a bunch of individual one-time pads, which are numbered--each one will be used for a different message.
+For the first minute after the start time, pad 1 is used, for the second minute pad 2 is used, and so on.
-3. When you want to send a message, it gets added to a message queue.
+4. Whenever you want to send a message, it gets added to a message queue.
-4. There is one modification from the Perfect Message protocol--a unix timestamp is put at the start of the message, before the encrypted bits.
+5. There is one modification from the Perfect Message protocol--a unix timestamp is put at the start of the message, before the encrypted bits.
 This is in case the sender and receiver clock are a little off, so they can agree on which one-time pad should be used.
-4. Once a minute, both A and B send each other a Perfect Message.
-There are two kinds of perfect messages sent.
+6. Once a minute, both A and B send each other a Perfect Message.
+There are two main kinds of perfect messages sent, C and not-C. All messages are zero-padded at the end to reach 1211 bytes.
+    - **C / Chaff**: 'C' messages are ignored and deleted on receipt.
-    - First, the sender can send the byte "M" meaning message, followed by 1000 bytes of message, followed by 210 zero bytes of padding.
+        - Format: The byte "C" meaning chaff; 1210 zero bytes of padding.
-    - Second, the sender can send the byte "C" meaning chaff, followed by 1210 zero bytes.
-Chaff messages are ignored.
+    - **M / Message**: Arbitrary binary data up to 1000 bytes, to be shown to the user.
+For testing I recommend ASCII text.
+        - Format: The byte "M"; 4-byte message id; 2-byte length; up to 1000 bytes of message
+    - **P / Partial Message**: For long messages.
+All the parts are automatically concatenated together, and then shown to the user at the end.
+        - Format: The byte "P"; 4-byte messsage id; 4-byte number of parts; 4-byte part number; up to 1000 bytes of message
+    - **R / Received**: Read receipts/confirmation.
+Sent to the client to say a message was successfully received.
+Can be sent when convenient.
+        - Format: The byte "R"; 2-byte message count; 4-byte message id for each message
+    - **X / Experimental**: Please use this if you want to make a custom client and make your own messages.
+        - Format: The byte "X"; 10-byte ascii name for your message type (pick anything unique, pad with zeros); your custom format of 1200 bytes

 Security:
 - A message of exactly 1K is sent exactly once, every minute, whether or not there are messages in the queue.